Understanding Captive Insurance Programs

 The Tax Impact

 Depending on the location of your captive, you may be able to control losses due to taxes.
 Many groups prefer to benefit from having a domestic program in place, but there are several others who look to offshore captive insurance companies so that they don’t have to pay taxes on any of their group members’ earnings.
 With an offshore captive, however, the money must remain offshore.
+It can be beneficial to reach out to an offshore business lawyer to minimize the complications of this tactic.

 In addition, timing the loss of deductions is crucial in ensuring that a business can receive payment.
 While contractors want to take deductions in advance, the IRS prefers companies to wait to deduct losses until the claims are paid.
 If deductions are made in advance, the IRS will commonly deny them during an audit.
+Proper tax planning is essential for optimizing your company’s outcome.

 Deciding On A Captive